drukmano/quent/README.md

 #### Foreach
 #### `foreach(fn: Callable) -> Chain`
-Iterates over the current chain value and invokes `fn(element)` for each element.
+Iterates over the current value and invokes `fn(element)` for each element.
 Returns a list that is the result of `fn(element)` for each `element`.

 If the iterator implements `__aiter__`, `async for ...` will be used.